Perturbation analysis of sub/super hedging problems: Introduction

 In mathematical finance, pricing contingent claims consists in postulating the existence of a filtered probability space (or of a model, using the terminology in~\cite{CoxObloj11}) such that the discounted price process is a martingale.
 In the absence of arbitrage (appropriately defined), prices of claims can then be expressed as expectations of the discounted payoffs under a martingale measure.
 The postulated model is in general not unique, and a whole range of prices arises as all possible models are taken into account, together with no-arbitrage constraints.
 In contrast, model-independent finance strives to move away from this paradigm, and instead relies on no-arbitrage conditions and additional market information to find arbitrage-free bounds on prices of contingent claims.

-Hobson~\cite{Hob98} posited no model at all and instead used no-arbitrage assumptions to derive arbitrage-free range of possible prices for exotic derivatives.
-This approach fundamentally relies on the Skorohod embedding problem and Dambis-Dubins-Schwarz time-change techniques, and a vast literature on arbitrage-free bounds on prices of derivatives has grown since~\cite{{BonnansTan, Brown, CoxHoeg, CoxObloj11, CoxWang, DavisOblojRaval14, Klimmek, Laurence, Neuberger, Ulmer}}.
-More recently, this problem has been tackled using martingale optimal transportation theory, first initiated by Beiglb\"ock, Henry-Labord\`ere and Penkner~\cite{BHP13}, who showed that when full marginals (equivalently all European Call/Put options) are known, the problem of finding arbitrage-free bounds on prices of exotic derivatives can be formulated as a martingale version of a Monge-Kantorovich mass transport problem.
+\cite{Hob98} posited no model at all and instead used no-arbitrage assumptions to derive arbitrage-free range of possible prices for exotic derivatives.
+This approach fundamentally relies on the Skorokhod embeddings and Dambis-Dubins-Schwarz time-change techniques, and a vast literature on arbitrage-free bounds on prices of derivatives has grown since~\cite{{BonnansTan, Brown, CoxHoeg, CoxObloj11, CoxWang, DavisOblojRaval14, Klimmek, Laurence, Neuberger, Ulmer}}.
+More recently, this problem has been tackled using martingale optimal transportation theory, first initiated by~\cite{BHP13}, who showed that when full marginals (equivalently all European Call/Put options) are known, the problem of finding arbitrage-free bounds on prices of exotic derivatives can be formulated as a martingale version of a Monge-Kantorovich mass transport problem.
 From a practical point of view, the appeal is that this formulation can be seen as an infinite-dimensional linear programming problem, with a dual that can be interpreted in terms of semi-static hedging strategies.
-This seminal paper has since been extended to the case of finitely many marginals~\cite{DMHL15, GTT16, OS17}, and some of its technical assumptions, either on the marginals or on the cost function to be minimised, have been relaxed~\cite{BJ16, HLT16, HLXT16}.
+This seminal paper has since been extended to the case of finitely many marginals~\cite{DMHL15, GTT16, OS17} and some of its technical assumptions, either on the marginals or on the cost function to be minimised, have been relaxed~\cite{BJ16, HLT16, HLXT16}.
 An underlying question is whether observed option prices yield any kind of arbitrage in the market.
-This relation between market data and fundamental theorem of asset pricing has been made precise, in the model-independent framework, by~\cite{ABPS13, Bayraktar, Cousot, DH07}.
-Bouchard and Nutz~\cite{BN15} formulate the fundamental theorem and the superhedging problem in the quasi-sure setting, that is all statements hold outside polar sets of a collection of probability measures~$\Pp$, not necessarily equivalent, on the measurable state space $(\Omega,\Aa)$ that govern the market.
-The collection~$\Pp$ has the same polar sets, i.e. a set $A\subset\Aa$ such that $\PP(A') = 0$ for all $\PP\in\Pp$ for some $A'\in\Aa$ with $A\subset A'$.
-The authors obtain the first fundamental theorem as well as the superhedging theorem in a multi-period setting with possible inclusion of options for static hedging.
-In particular, in~\cite[Example 1.2]{BN15}, they show that if~$\Pp$ is the set of all Borel probability measures on a finite $d$-dimensional state space then the quasi-sure inequalities become pointwise.
+This relation between market data and fundamental theorem of asset pricing has been made precise, in the model-independent framework, by~\cite{ABPS13, Bayraktar, Cousot, DH07}. \cite{BN15} formulate the fundamental theorem and the superhedging problem in the quasi-sure setting, where all statements hold outside polar sets of a collection of probability measures~$\Pp$, not necessarily equivalent, on the measurable state space $(\Omega,\Aa)$ that governs the market.
+They obtain the first fundamental theorem and the superhedging property in a multi-period setting with possible inclusion of options for static hedging.
+They show in particular~\cite[Example 1.2]{BN15} that if~$\Pp$ is the set of all Borel probability measures on a finite $d$-dimensional state space then the quasi-sure inequalities become pointwise.